-Diabetes Prevention – A Covered Benefit.
-Last year, CMS announced the National Diabetes Prevention Program (National DPP) would be a covered benefit beginning in 2018.
+CMS announced the National Diabetes Prevention Program (National DPP) would be a covered benefit beginning in 2018.
 CMS received hundreds of comments, from both AADE and diabetes educators like you, regarding coverage of the National DPP, and took many of these into consideration when establishing the final rule.
-The 2018 Physician Fee Schedule is the second round of proposed rules that CMS has released.
-It is vital for each organization to review, consider and comment again for the 2018 Physician Fee Schedule.

-AADE Prevention Network.
-In 2017, AADE launched the AADE Prevention Network, taking tools that were being used by current programs operating within AADE’s in-person diabetes prevention delivery network, and making them available to any organization that is DPRP recognized and wanting to prepare for the MDPP benefit.
+In 2017, we launched the ADCES Prevention Network, taking tools that were being used by current programs operating within our in-person diabetes prevention delivery network, and making them available to any organization that is DPRP recognized and wanting to prepare for the MDPP benefit.
 Based on the 2018 Physician Fee Schedule and CMS’s final ruling, we will continue to offer tools, resources, education and support along the way to assist programs in the delivery of the National DPP.

 As of April 1, 2018, Medicare covers the National Diabetes Prevention Program (National DPP) for Medicare beneficiaries.
 Any organization that has been providing the National DPP and has obtained preliminary or full CDC-recognition, is eligible to apply for reimbursement under the Centers for Medicare and Medicaid Services (CMS) Medicare Diabetes Prevention Program (MDPP) expanded model.